-THE ACHIEVEMENT OF sustainable development offers a major opportunity for the statutory conservation agencies in Britain.
-I argue that the environment is a key element of sustainable development and that environmental interests must play a more active part in achieving sustainable development.
+The achievement of sustainable development offers a major opportunity for the statutory conservation and countryside agencies in Britain.
+I argue that the environment is a key element of sustainable development and that environmental interests must play more active part in achieving sustainable development.
 The key is integration.
-To paraphrase the title of the conference, two connections are needed: to link nature and landscape together and to link both with people.
+Two connections are needed: to link nature and landscape together and to link both with people.
 Both of these connections must be at the heart of new approaches locally, nationally and globally.
-The old adage 'think global, not local' remains relevant, but I argue that when we act globally we should be influenced by experience and practice locally and nationally.
+The old adage 'think global, act local' remains relevant, but I argue that when we act globally we should be influenced by experience and practice locally and nationally.

-I shall examine the 'lessons from the past' and draw out from them four challenges of sustainable development for environmental interests.
-I shall then examine 'visions for the future' and set out four further challenges of sustainable development which these visions present.
+I shall examine the "lessons from the past" and draw out from them four challenges of sustainable development for environmental interests.
+I shall then examine "visions for the future" and set out four further challenges of sustainable development which these visions present.
 I will then examine new approaches underway in Scotland, in which Scottish Natural Heritage has a key role.
 In each one I shall set out the expected sustainable development benefits and assess the extent to which each is addressing the eight challenges identified earlier in the paper.